projectsbyif/how-if-uses-data/how-if-uses-data.md

 We use third party services to publish work, keep in touch with people and understand how we can do both of these things better.
 Here you can find out what these services are and how we handle data for user research, job applications and people that work at IF.

-This page was last updated on 18 April 2019.
+This page was last updated on 22 July 2019.
 You can see previous versions [on GitHub](https://github.com/projectsbyif/how-if-uses-data).

 ## Our websites